ceph/ceph/doc/cephfs/index.rst

 	</td><td><h3>Step 2: Mount Ceph FS</h3>

-Once you have a healthy Ceph Storage Cluster with at least one Ceph Metadata Server, you may mount your Ceph FS filesystem.
+Once you have a healthy Ceph Storage Cluster with at least one Ceph Metadata Server, you may mount your Ceph Filesystem.
 Ensure that you client has network connectivity and the proper authentication keyring.